Underground Water Line Locator – Better Safe Than Sorry

 Water Service Line Locating is Best Left to the Experts

 We have specialized equipment that will locate your lines before your backhoe does.
-Radar detection and special diving rods are among our tools.
 Many people think that they’re able to locate a line on their own with a metal detector, but a metal detector won’t pick up PVC or PEX pipe.
 We will find every kind of pipe in your yard, and mark your property with painted lines so you’ll be able to stake, map, or mark them for future reference.

 Other Location Services